baz-scm/awesome-reviewers/README.md

 * **Real Open-Source Insights:** Every reviewer includes context from the open-source repository it came from, including a link to the source repo and stats like how many times that feedback appeared and the repo’s popularity.
 This transparency helps you trust the guidance – it’s based on patterns that occurred in high-quality projects (e.g. a prompt might note **9** prior comments advocating a rule in a project with **16k⭐** on GitHub).
 In short, these AI prompts encapsulate community-agreed best practices.

 * **Easy Integration in Developer Workflows:** Using an Awesome Reviewer prompt is as simple as copy-pasting its text into your AI tool of choice.
-You can prepend the prompt as a **system** or **assistant** instruction in chat-based coding assistants (like VS Code’s AI extensions, ChatGPT, Cursor IDE, or Claude) to guide the AI’s code review.
+You can prepend the prompt as a **system** or **agent** instruction in chat-based coding assistants (like VS Code’s AI extensions, ChatGPT, Cursor IDE, or Claude) to guide the AI’s code review.
 The prompts are written to be **IDE-ready** – no extra formatting needed.
 Just pick a prompt that matches your review focus (for example, “Never commit secrets” for a security review, or “Optimize memory access” for a performance review) and let your AI reviewer follow those guidelines.

 * **Searchable Library with Filters:** The entire prompt library is available on the [Awesome Reviewers site](https://awesomereviewers.com) with a fast UI for browsing.
 You can **search** by keywords or **filter** prompts by category, repository source, or programming language.
 This makes it easy to find, say, all JavaScript-related testing prompts or all prompts about documentation in Python projects.
 Each prompt card on the site shows its title, origin repo, comment count, star count, a short description, and tags for category/language for quick scanning.

 * **One-Click Deployment with Baz:** For an even smoother experience, you can run these reviewer agents automatically on your pull requests using **[Baz](https://baz.co)**.
 The site includes a **“🚀 Deploy to baz”** button that lets you spin up the selected reviewer as an AI code review bot in a single click.
-Baz is a platform for AI-powered code reviews, and with this integration it can apply the Awesome Reviewers prompts to your PRs without any manual copy-paste.
+Baz is a platform for agentic code reviews, and with this integration it can apply the Awesome Reviewers prompts to your PRs without any manual copy-paste.
 In other words, you get automated code review comments on your GitHub PRs based on the same proven guidelines (with no configuration needed beyond the click). *This is a nod to how Awesome Reviewers works hand-in-hand with Baz to supercharge developer workflows.*

 ## Getting Started